25 of the Best Attractions In Auckland, New Zealand

 How To Get Here

-Auckland International YHA (Haka House Auckland) is at 5 Turner Street.
+Auckland International YHA (Haka House Auckland) is at 5 Turner Street, the top of Queens Street.

 Conclusion

 Want to see more?
-You can check out my blogs on what to see on the outskirts of Auckland in Historic and Scenic Karangahake Gorge – South of Auckland or The Best of Auckland’s West Coast Beaches.
+Check out my blogs on what to see on the outskirts of Auckland, such as Historic and Scenic Karangahake Gorge—South of Auckland or The Best of Auckland’s West Coast Beaches.

 Links